 8. COOKIE NOTICE AND "DO NOT TRACK" REQUESTS

 In accordance with the California Online Privacy Protection Act (CalOPPA), we want to inform you about our “Do Not Track” (“DNT”) request policy.
 DNT is a feature that some web browsers offer to allow users to send signals to websites so that no information about their browser session will be shared.
 You may enable your web browser to send our website a DNT request, but your browsing and user experience may be degraded.
 Sometimes, DNT does not work even when enabled.
 You can learn more about DNT here: https://www.eff.org/issues/do-not-track

 9. CHILDREN'S DATA

 In accordance with the Children's Online Privacy Protection Act ("COPPA") and other state laws, our website and associated services are not marketed to children under eighteen (18) years of age and we do not intentionally collect information from children.
 We encourage parents and guardians to take appropriate steps to ensure the safety and privacy of their children online.

 10. INFORMATION SECURITY

 We have taken certain measures to protect our systems from harm and safeguard the confidentiality, integrity, and availability of personal information.
 Our efforts include utilizing strong encryption, complex passwords, and leveraging physical, technical, and administrative controls to prevent the unauthorized access and disclosure of personal information.
-Nonetheless, it is conceivable that risks to your personal data still exists.
+Nonetheless, it is conceivable that risks to your personal data still exist.
 We encourage all users to exercise caution when interacting with our website and services, just as they would any other website.